ctokoli/Movie-Box/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need to:
--postgres installed
+-installed React
 -Laptop
 -Internet
 -Github